-The ICT Team manages the systems

-Staff access systems through password protection and the Firewall

-Staff can request remote access via the ICT team which uses IT Manager.
+- The ICT team manages the system - Staff access systems through password protection and the Firewall. - Staff can request remote access via the ICT team which uses IT Manager.

 Staff accessing the school's ICT facilities and materials remotely must abide by the same rules as those accessing the facilities and materials on-site.
-Staff must be particularly vigilant if they use the school's ICT facilities outside the school and take such precautions as the ICT manager may require from time to time against importing viruses or compromising system security.
-Staff should not use unsecured networks.
+Staff must be particularly vigilant if they use the school's ICT facilities outside the school and take such precautions as the Digital Operations Leader may require from time to time against importing viruses or compromising system security.

-Our ICT facilities contain information which is confidential and/or subject to data protection legislation.
+Our ICT facilities contain information which is confidential and may be subject to data protection legislation.
 Such information must be treated with extreme care and in accordance with our data protection policy.